ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 But what's more interesting is *how* it grew.
 Average Order Value barely moved — it stayed around **$80–84 the entire time**.
 So the growth wasn't because customers started spending more per order.
 It was almost entirely because there were **more customers and more orders**.
 The basket size didn't change.
 The business just got more traffic through the door.

 That's not a bad thing, but it does suggest there's an untapped lever here.
-If you could nudge AOV up even slightly — through bundling, free shipping thresholds, or recommendations — the revenue impact would compound across a growing buyer base.
+If you could nudge AOV up even slightly through bundling, free shipping thresholds, or recommendations.
+The revenue impact would compound across a growing buyer base.

 ![Business Growth Analysis](assets/growth_gmv.png)
 ![MoM GMV Growth](assets/mom_gmv_growth.png)